TFL Rail - Transport for London Trains

 TFL rail is operating commuter services on the Great Eastern Main Line and The Great Western Main Line while construction is completed on the Crossrail service linking them.
 The new Elizabeth Line is due to open in 2021 and will also replace the Heathrow Connect service.

-Until the central section of the Crossrail line opens, trains are running from Liverpool Street to Shenfield, Paddington to Reading, and Paddington to Heathrow Airport.
+Until the Crossrail line's central section opens, trains are running from Liverpool Street to Shenfield, Paddington to Reading, and Paddington to Heathrow Airport.

 TFL Rail Train Map